 ACM names Professor N. Asokan ACM Fellow and announces him SIGSAC awardee

 Professor N. Asokan has been selected as a Fellow of the Association for Computing Machinery (ACM), the world’s largest association of computing professionals, for his contributions to systems security and privacy.
-ACM particularly honors Asokan for the security and privacy of mobile systems.
+ACM particularly honours Asokan for the security and privacy of mobile systems.

 ACM named 56 members ACM Fellows for significant contributions in areas including systems security, computer architecture, mobile networks and robotics.
 The accomplishments of the 2018 ACM Fellows underpin the technologies that define the digital age and greatly impact our professional and personal lives.